 During the summer months, the European Roller covers the Mediterranean countries and part of eastern Europe with a beautiful range of blues: its blue plumage, typical of the family of tropical and subtropical birds to which it belongs, stands out for its beauty and spectacular colour.
-The birds spend the winter months hibernating in Sub-Saharan Africa, but summer is the breeding period, which is why they look for slightly cooler areas.
+The birds spend the winter months hibernating in Sub-Saharan Africa, but summer is the breeding period, which is why they look for slightly cooler areas in northern latitudes.

 But the population of European Roller (Coracias garrulus) is declining worldwide, mainly through the drop in natural cavities in which to nest and agricultural intensification.
-Given this situation, at Endesa we saw the need to contribute to the conservation of birds in a specific way for this species.
+Given this situation, at Endesa we saw the need to contribute to the conservation of this kind of birds in a specific way for this species.
 Since 2000, through Endesa Distribución, we have been installing artificial nest boxes, mainly on electricity pylons that cut across open rural areas.
-This task currently forms part of our Biodiversity Conservation Plan.
+This task fully settled forms part of our Biodiversity Conservation Plan.

 Our project focuses on the Parque Natural dels Aiguamolls de l‘Empordà (PNAE), a natural park that is home to one of the most important nesting areas for the European Roller in Spain.
 In this park, the Associació d'Amics del Parc Natural dels Aiguamolls de l'Empordà, uses our support to carry out the field work and management of the nest boxes for the conservation of the birds.